-50-12 ...
+50-12 In considering materiality for the purpose of reporting the correction of an error, amounts shall be related to the estimated income for the full fiscal year and also to the effect on the trend of earnings.
 Changes that are material with respect to an interim period but not material with respect to the estimated income for the full fiscal year or to the trend of earnings shall be separately disclosed in the interim period...

 Interpretive response: If an entity concludes that an error originating in the prior year is material to the current year interim period in which that error reverses, and correction of the error in the prior year is not required based on an annualized assessment (see Question 5.3.10), disclosure of the error is required.
-[250-10-45-27, 50-12, ASU 2020-10]
+[250-10-45-27, 50-12]